Cover Drive: 2010: Formation

 The band formed in their native country Barbados.
-The band consisted of four members: Amanda, the lead singer; T-Ray, the drum/backing vocals; Barry "Bar Man" Hill, the keyboardist/guitarist; and Jamar, the bassist.
-Amanda met T-Ray when she became his babysitter despite being only two years older, T-Ray was in the same year as Jamar at school although they did not attend the same school, and Amanda met Bar-Mon at college because they were in the same year.
+The band consisted of four members: lead singer Amanda Reifer; drummer/backing vocalist T-Ray Armstrong; keyboardist/guitarist Barry Hill; and bassist Jamar Harding.
+Reifer met Armstrong when she became his babysitter despite being only two years older, Armstrong was in the same year as Harding at school although they did not attend the same school, and Reifer met Hill at college because they were in the same year.

 2011–2012: Commercial success and Bajan Style

-Cover Drive gained a lot of subscribers on YouTube with videos of them covering popular songs.
+Cover Drive gained many subscribers on YouTube with videos of them covering popular songs.
 In April 2011, the band signed a publishing deal with Sony and a recording deal with Polydor Records.
 After the band was signed they began writing and recording material for their debut album.
 Whilst in the studio, they met American producer J. R. Rotem who produced their debut single, "Lick Ya Down", which was released on 28 August 2011.
-After receiving heavy airplay and support on both the Radio and Music channels in the United Kingdom, the song debuted and peaked at number 9 on the UK Singles Chart and number 3 on the UK R&B Singles Chart.
+After receiving heavy airplay and support on both radio stations and music television channels in the United Kingdom, the song debuted and peaked at number 9 on the UK Singles Chart and number 3 on the UK R&B Singles Chart.

 They later released their second single "Twilight" on 22 January 2012, which was their first single to chart in Ireland, debuting at number 40.
 The song peaked at number 1 on the UK iTunes chart within hours of its release.
 The song was produced by Quiz & Larossi.
 On 29 January 2012, "Twilight" debuted at number 1 on the charts in the United Kingdom for the week ending 4 February 2012.
 On 8 March 2012, they announced "Sparks" as the third single from the album.
-Sparks was released on 29 April and debuted and peaked at number 4 on the UK Singles Chart.
+"Sparks" was released on 29 April and debuted and peaked at number 4 on the UK Singles Chart.
 Their debut album, Bajan Style, was released on 7 May 2012 and debuted on the UK Album Chart at number 14.
 The fourth release from Bajan Style, "Explode" was re-worked with vocals from former N-Dubz member, Dappy, and was released from the album on 26 August 2012, entering at number 29 on the UK Singles Chart.

 The group also featured on Far East Movement's "Turn Up the Love", which was released on 21 June 2012.
 It peaked at number 13 on the UK Singles Chart.
 They toured with Kelly Clarkson on the UK & Ireland leg of her Stronger Tour.